Andrew Benintendi Preview, Player Props: White Sox vs. Diamondbacks

 - He has gone deep in 3.5% of his games in 2023, and 0.8% of his trips to the plate.

-- Benintendi has picked up an RBI in 25.9% of his games this season, with two or more RBI in 4.9% of his games.
-He has also plated three or more runs in one contest.
+- Benintendi has had at least one RBI in 25.7% of his games this year (37 of 144), with two or more RBI seven times (4.9%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.